 Obviously, this became too much for them to handle so they opted out of the manual process and found another solution- the F3 key….

-Yes- the F3 key… This button activated an autofill system which completed 98% of Goldman’s orders to locate shares
+Yes- the F3 key… This button activated an autofill system that completed 98% of Goldman’s orders to locate shares

 Just goes to show how dedicated firms like Goldman Sachs truly are to the smallest of details, you know?
 Great f*cking work, guys.